FinTecSystems/xs2a-ios/README.md

 XS2AiOS.configure(withConfig: config, withStyle: style)

 let xs2aView = XS2AViewController { result in
   switch result {
   case .success(.finish):
     // e.g. present a success view
   case .success(.finishWithCredentials(let credentials)):
     // only called for XS2A.API with connection sync_mode set to "shared"
     // will return the shared credentials
     // e.g. present a success view
   case .failure(let error):
       switch error {
       case .userAborted:
         // the user pressed the abort button or
         // swiped down to abort in case of popover presentation
         // e.g. present an abort view
       case .networkError:
         // a network error occurred
         // e.g. present an error view
       }
+  /**
+   Session errors occur during a session.
+   Implementation of the different cases below is optional.
+   No action needs to be taken for them, in fact we recommend to let the user handle the completion of the session until one of the above .success or .failure cases is called.
+   You can however use below cases for measuring purposes.
+   NOTE: Should you decide to do navigation to different screens based on below cases, you should only do so in case of the recoverable parameter being false, otherwise the user can still finish the session.
+   */
+  case .sessionError(let sessionError):
+    switch sessionError {
+      case .loginFailed(recoverable: let recoverable):
+        // Login to bank failed (e.g. invalid login credentials) case .sessionTimeout(recoverable: let recoverable):
+        // The customer's session has timed out. case .tanFailed(recoverable: let recoverable):
+        // User entered invalid TAN.
+      case .techError(recoverable: let recoverable):
+        // An unknown or unspecified error occurred. case .testmodeError(recoverable: let recoverable):
+        // An error occurred using testmode settings. case .transNotPossible(recoverable: let recoverable):
+        // A transaction is not possible for various reasons. case .validationFailed(recoverable: let recoverable):
+        // Validation error (e.g. entered letters instead of numbers). case .other(errorCode: let errorCode, recoverable: let recoverable):
+        // Other errors.
+    }
   }
 }

 // present the configured view